 One afternoon I was walking along the high street and I saw coming towards me Jake, who said he was DJing the following weekend at the same cinema bar he had played in precisely a year before.
 Again there would be an eighties film playing beforehand, and again he would be playing various eighties songs.
 Would I come?
 He also said that he had recently made up with Jamie, and that he would probably be there too.
 I am not sure if he offered this disclosure out of enthusiasm or as a warning: that he was so happy that they would become friends again, or to give me advance notice.
 Perhaps had he given me a little more information within the advanced notice I wouldn't have gone at all, but maybe at that moment he didn't have it.
 I took a seat in the cinema just after the trailers had started.
 The lights were down and most people had taken their seats, so I sat near the end of the row in a busy, one hundred and fifty seat cinema, and as I scanned the heads around me I saw two rows in front Jamie's head, and sitting next to him was what looked like Rachel.
 Over the course of the film I paid some attention to what was on the screen but no less attention to what was happening in front of me in the auditorium as the woman put her head on Jamie's shoulder halfway through the film and kept it there till the end.

 After the screening, I hoped to sneak out, but as I exited before anybody else I saw Jack in the foyer saying he was really pleased I had come, clearly assuming I had done so to hear him play.
 At that moment it occurred to me that he hadn't known anything had taken place between Rachel and me: he would have only seen us leave the cafe bar together a year ago, and so saw no reason why an awkward moment was about to ensue.
 Seeing that I was on my own he said I should join him.
 I could help him set up if I liked.
-There wasn't much to do; I could see this was Jack trying to include me without asking anything of me, and for a couple of minutes I worked through his eighties vinyl records, impressed at the effort he must have made to build up this collection or around three hundred LPs.
+There wasn't much to do; I could see this was Jack trying to include me without asking anything of me, and for a couple of minutes I worked through his eighties vinyl records, impressed at the effort he must have made to build up this collection of around three hundred LPs (out of general a collection of three thousand, he later said).
 I noticed too that he had all of the songs played in the film lined up at the back of the box.
 I asked Jack if he'd like a drink.
 He said I could get him a pint: it would be on the house.
 As I stood at the counter with a wide mirror the length of the bar behind it, I could see coming in Jamie and Rachel, affectionately wrapped round each other as though they had both come out drunk from a club at three in the morning.
 While waiting to get served I wondered whether either of them had seen me at the screening, and also whether Jamie knew that I'd been seeing Rachel.
 If the answer was affirmative in both instances how could I not see their behaviour as somehow being performed for me?
 When I returned with the drinks, they were both standing next to Jake.
 They nodded as though both had met me somewhere before but couldn't quite remember where, and over the next few minutes I worked out with some confidence that Rachel hadn't told Jamie anything about our fling, that Jamie had been as happy for our friendship to fade out as I had been, and Jack looked very pleased that Jamie was a friend again, with Jamie standing next to the decks somehow increasing, once more, in Jack's eyes, Jack's standing.
 I continued to assume Jamie knew nothing about the affair with Rachel when he asked me what I had been doing over the last year.
 There was nothing in Jamie's personality which would suggest that type of irony; plenty in Rachel's indicating she knew how to keep a secret.
 She didn't say a word.
 As he asked I half glanced at Rachel and she couldn't quite keep a smirk off her face.
 I felt an indiscernible complicity that I tried to work out an hour later as I was walking home alone.
 I was sure there had been no prior ulterior motive to Rachel's actions but there she was back with Jamie and showing that even the most stern practitioner of neither a lender nor a borrower be can find himself a victim of it; if victim ought to be the word.
 I also thought about the type of actress Rachel was, since during the time we were together she had appeared in no plays, and been instead in a couple of music videos with no dialogue.
 Indeed, there hadn't been any speaking parts I could find when I had looked online just after we started seeing each other.
 There were adverts, roles as an extra, and a few music videos.
 She was enigmatic in everything and expressive in nothing.
 She more or less appeared to have been playing the same role on Jamie's arm that evening.
 Arriving home at the flat I had bought with Maria I could feel not for the first time the emptiness of a space far too big for one, but I was thinking not of Maria, especially, but of my friends who, like Maria, had brought others into the world.
 An act of creation quite distinct from the creative act of theatre, music and film. but also one that I thought, at that given moment, and perhaps only for a moment, seemed so much less fluid and no less meaningful.

 © Tony McKibbin